whytin/ASR_Network/README.md

 For training networks for ASR.
+Contains a `Network` class that's an OO implementation of tensorflow.
+Example program below.

 # Network

 This class uses Tensorflow to create a Neural Network.
 Trained networks can be saved and restored.
+Assumes training data is in hdf5 file for efficient memory usage.
 (For kaldi) Can, given a file of utterance IDs with their feature vectors, output result into a file that kaldi can
 	process (specifically `latgen-faster-mapped` from nnet1).
-Assumes training data is in hdf5 file for efficient memory usage.

 Inside python use `help(Network)` to bring up the help text showing available functions.
 Summary of implementation: